William758/ZetAspects/README.md

 ## Changelog:

+v2.7.32 - Fixed NemRisingTides Aspects not being disabled if the mod isn't installed.

 v2.7.31 - Update Chinese translation.
 Added support for NemRisingTides.

 v2.7.30 - Added support for NemSpikeStrip, NemRisingTides support will be done later.